fluttercandies/flutter_photo_manager/README.md

 // This only works when both image and video file were part of same live photo. final File imageFile = File('path/to/your/livephoto.heic');
 final File videoFile = File('path/to/your/livevideo.mp4');
-final AssetEntity? entity = await PhotoManager.editor.saveLivePhoto(
+final AssetEntity? entity = await PhotoManager.editor.darwin.saveLivePhoto(
   imageFile: imageFile,
   videoFile: videoFile,
   title: 'write_your_own_title.heic',